b1naryth1ef/pydskchk/README.md

 password : Your SMTP password
 server : The smtp server
 os : Should be "mac" or "lin".
 Windows is buggy, if you really want to use it see the hacks section below.
 delay : The delay between checks.
-The higher it is the less resources the script requires.
+The higher it is the less resources the script requires. filechanges : Set this to "1" to track the changes of a file (This is very buggy currently...)
+file : The file you want to track changes of (if filechanges is set to 1)

 ####Module useage
 PyDskChk has very VERY basic module support.
 It was put in place as a holder for future versions.
 To use it, simply import the diskchecker.py file from /reqs/ and call diskchecker.checker(PATH).
 Below is a basic example of how to do this...